-I asked fans of my Facebook page how they would describe thyroid fatigue to other people, because, let’s face it, it’s not just ‘tiredness’ or being ‘sleepy’.
+I asked followers of my Facebook page how they would describe thyroid fatigue to other people, because, let’s face it, it’s not just ‘tiredness’ or being ‘sleepy’.
 It’s so much more than that.

 When people say “Oh yeah, I’m tired too!” or “You just need an early night!” it’s really infuriating.
 It’s not a matter of having a bad nights sleep or a late night.
 Our body is literally deprived of hormones meant to keep us functioning properly.
 We’re exhausted!

 So, I asked: “It’s hard to describe to those who don’t experience it, but if you could put it in to words, what would it be?”

 “It’s a monumental effort just to stay upright and put one foot in front of the other, and as for motivation, its so much easier to stay unmotivated.
 It takes grit and determination just to get through the day, its so unfair.” – Lynne

 “It’s like coming round from general anaesthetic.” – Anon

 “It’s my stomach sinking when I realise it is 3pm, I’m exhausted and have still got 4.5 hours of “mum duty” to do before husband gets home.” – Harriet

 “It’s waking up more tired than when you went to bed the night before.” – Anon

 “It is as if you are surrounded by a fog and stuck in a bubble.
 I feel like I should be able to shake my head really hard and, cartoon style, this fog will be shaken away and I’ll feel ‘normal’.
 I’ve had to change how I work to fit around the fact that, the that later in the day it gets, the more useless I become.
 It’s as if you’ve finished vigorous physical activity every minute of the day but you’re never able to recover.
 Basically it sucks!” – Emma